 This small grant program is funded by restricted contributions and no funds are used to for administrative purposes.
 Your contribution to the Kids Run the Nation Fund will help bring the joy of running to kids nationwide and encourage then to live a healthy life.

-Since the Fund's inception, the RRCA has granted a total of $136,550 to deserving youth programs around the U.S. and donated more than 86,000 copies of Kids Run the Nation printed materials.
+Since the Fund's inception, the RRCA has granted more than $175,000 to deserving youth programs around the U.S. and donated more than 86,000 copies of Kids Run the Nation printed materials.
 Grants are awarded on an annual basis through an application and selection process overseen by a volunteer selection panel.

 Grant Application Criteria